theingridefactor/asynchronous-js-pagerduty-api/README.md

 ## Part 1 - Callback vs. Promise
 In `start.js`, the Air Visual API is used make one API call using a callback function, and another call using a promise.

-1. Go to the IQAir site (iqair.com) and make a free community account.
-Then log in and generate an API key.
-Copy the key onto your clipboard.
+1. Go to the [IQAir site](https://www.iqair.com/) and create an account.
+You can get a community account for free.
+Log in and generate an API key.
+Copy this key onto your clipboard.

 2. Open up your project code and create a `.env` file.
 Here you can store credentials as environment variables, rather than having them visible directly in the code.
 Create an environment variable for your API key (do not use quotation marks):
 `AIR_API_KEY=[enter-here]`